First-Year Seminar

 FYS 183 Geisha, Wise Mothers, and Working Women (4 Credits)

 This course examines images of Japanese women that are prevalent in the West, and to some extent Japan.
 The focus is on three key figures considered definitive representations of Japanese women: the geisha, the good wife/wise mother and the working woman.
 The class reads popular treatments including novels, primary sources and scholarly articles.
 The task is to sort through these images, keeping in mind the importance of perception versus reality and change over time.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Variable